kdgwill-zz/Android_YASC/README.md

+Tet Another Calculator

-This is an Example Calculator that I will extend for practice.
+This is an Example Calculator for Android that I will extend for practice.
 I will eventually use JNI to use C++ for calculations.
 This is only for practice.